MrRobinOfficial/Guide-UnrealEngine/README.md

 By overloading operators, you can define custom behavior for how objects of a class interact with the corresponding operator.
 This provides flexibility and allows you to use familiar syntax and semantics for user-defined types, making the code more intuitive and expressive.

-Operator overloading is not limited to comparison operators; you can also overload arithmetic operators (+, -, *, /), assignment operators (=), logical operators (&&, ||), and more.
+Operator overloading is not limited to comparison operators; you can also overload arithmetic operators `+`, `-`, `*` and `/` assignment operators `=`, logical operators `&&`, `||`, and more.
 Overloading operators helps create more natural and concise code, improves code readability, and enhances the usability of user-defined types.

 ### Polymorphism